-Sometimes you run into situations that limit what you can manage financially.
+Sometimes situations limit what you can handle financially.
 We call these special circumstances, which could include unusually high medical expenses or a job loss.

-These special circumstances aren't factored in when you apply for aid, so there is a process you can go through to have your need-based aid reviewed.
+These special circumstances aren't factored in when you apply for aid, so there is a process to have your need-based aid reviewed.

 Individuals or families who experience reduced income due to a job loss or change can submit an appeal form.

-If you’re looking to have your aid reviewed due to other financial circumstances, your situation must be both:
+To have your aid reviewed for other financial circumstances, your situation must be both:

 - Non-discretionary, meaning there is not much you can do about it.